ArduPilot/MethodicConfigurator/CONTRIBUTING.md

 ## Development Team

-The ArduPilot Methodic Configurator project is open source and maintained by a team of volunteers.
+The ArduPilot Methodic Configurator project is open-source and maintained by a team of volunteers.

 New developers are recommended to join the `#general` channel on [Discord](https://ardupilot.org/discord).